jordwest/xexpressions/README.md

  - Built-in unit testing
  - Named groups
  - Self documenting
- - Easy to reason about
  - Reuse common patterns by defining custom aliases
- - Embed regular expressions where you need them

 Here's an example of a regexp converted to an X-Expression.